Toronto Sexual Assault Lawyer

 Today, sexual assault charges are more common and more difficult to defend than ever before.

-Experienced sex assault lawyers like Shayan Shaffie note a significant uptick in the sheer number of sexual assault charges being laid by Ontario police.
+Experienced sexual assault lawyers like Shayan Shaffie note a significant uptick in the sheer number of sexual assault charges being laid by Ontario police.
 In many instances, these charges are supported by unsworn evidence: a new by-product of the age of emphasis on victim’s rights.

 Inside courts of law, Crown prosecutors are now bound by internal policy prosecute all sexual offences “vigorously”.
 Further, Crown Attorneys are now prohibited from withdrawing or otherwise reducing sexual assault charges except in accordance with a strict approval process – rarely given.